 You also need to add what you will spend on internet service, a good computer, your books and supplies, and other daily expenses as you finish your studies.

-If the cost of college is one reason you are apprehensive to pursue an online master’s degree in hospitality management, a solution is to take advantage of scholarships, grants, tuition discounts, and employer tuition benefits.
-The market insights report on online learners by Wiley, a global leader in research and education, reveals that one-third of online learners have access to tuition reimbursement programs from their employers, but almost half do not plan to use these benefits (Wiley, 2022).
+If the cost of college is one reason you are apprehensive about pursuing an online master’s degree in hospitality management, one solution is to take advantage of scholarships, grants, tuition discounts, and employer tuition benefits.
+Research from the Voice of the Online Learner 2025 report shows that about 40% of online learners have access to employer tuition assistance or reimbursement programs, but a large majority (roughly two‑thirds) do not end up using these benefits, indicating a significant opportunity for students to leverage this financial support if they become more aware of and engaged with their employer’s offerings.

 Is an online master’s in hospitality management degree worth it?